Herpes is a very common infection caused by two different but closely related

 in adults is usually a flare-up of a childhood infection.

-Oral Herpes Natural Treatment Options
+Oral Herpes Natural Treatment and remedy options

 There are many herbs that have anti-viral activity, and with